sheila0001/GroupScheduler/README.md

 GroupScheduler

-GroupScheduler is a Python tool I built to make it easier for groups to find free time together—whether it’s for meetings, hangouts, or team projects.
-It takes everyone’s busy schedules, figures out when you’re all available, and spits out readable time slots like "08:00 - 10:00".
+GroupScheduler is a Python tool I built to make it easier for my friends and I or groups to find free time together—whether it’s for meetings, hangouts, or team projects.
+It takes everyone’s busy schedules, figures out when you’re all available, and render readable time slots like "08:00 - 10:00".

 What It Does